-1) pediatric sarcoma, 2) tumor metabolism, 3) DNA damage and repair, 4) early phase clinical trials
+1) pediatric sarcoma, 2) rhabdomyosarcoma, 3) Ewing sarcoma, 4) tumor metabolism, 5) DNA damage and repair, 6) early-phase clinical trials

-Dr. Heske's focus is on translational and clinical research in the area of pediatric sarcomas.
-Her program goal is to improve outcomes for patients with pediatric-type sarcomas by elucidating mechanisms of resistance and identifying and evaluating new therapeutic targets.
+Dr. Heske is a clinician and physician-scientist with an active translational and clinical research program focused on sarcoma treatments.
+Her goal is to improve outcomes for patients with pediatric sarcomas by understanding mechanisms of resistance and identifying and evaluating new therapeutic targets.

-Her major projects in the lab focus on understanding and targeting the biologic vulnerabilities in tumor metabolism and DNA repair in pediatric-type sarcomas such as Ewing sarcoma and rhabdomyosarcoma.
+Major projects in her lab focus on understanding and targeting the biologic vulnerabilities in tumor metabolism and DNA repair in pediatric sarcomas such as Ewing sarcoma and rhabdomyosarcoma.

 In addition to conducting preclinical research, Dr. Heske is invested in translating promising laboratory findings into early-phase clinical trials for young patients with sarcoma.
-She is currently leading a phase I/II trial for patients with rhabdomyosarcoma using a promising combination therapy and is developing several additional trials based on work in her lab.
+She currently leads a phase I/II trial for patients with rhabdomyosarcoma that uses a promising combination therapy and is developing several additional trials based on work in her lab.

 Selected Recent Publications